-Since you are self-employed, you’ll have to deduct your own accident, health, or life insurance premiums on line 29 of your 1040.
-However, you can deduct premiums you paid for other people on line 14 of your Schedule C. This would include things like health insurance, life insurance, or childcare assistance programs.
+Since you are self-employed, you can deduct your own accident, health, or life insurance premiums on line 29 of your 1040.
+You can also deduct premiums you paid for employees on line 14 of your Schedule C. This includes things such as health insurance, life insurance, or childcare assistance programs.

-You can deduct the cost of any insurance you carry strictly to protect the business, such as general liability business insurance, on line 15.
-If you have a home office and pay renters insurance or homeowners insurance, don’t deduct it here.
-Instead you should deduct that as part of your home office deduction.
+You can deduct the cost of any insurance you carry strictly to protect the business (such as general liability business insurance) on line 15.
+If you have a home office and pay renters’ insurance or homeowners’ insurance, don’t deduct it here – instead, deduct that as part of your home office deduction.

-Interest paid on other business loans as well as business credit cards can be deducted via line 16b.
+Interest paid on other business loans, as well as for business credit cards, can be deducted via line 16b.

 Maintaining the property where your business is located can add up throughout the year.
 Luckily, you can deduct these costs.

 - Rent or Lease of Other Business Property.
 This one is pretty straightforward.
-On line 20b you deduct any amount you paid in renting or leasing office space, warehouse space, or other real estate.
+On line 20b, you can deduct any amount you paid in renting or leasing office space, warehouse space, or other real estate.

 - Repairs and Maintenance.
 Line 21 covers any costs incurred in repairing or maintaining your machinery, property, or buildings that don’t actually add to its value.
 If it adds to value, or you are restoring something unusable to a useable state, or you are replacing something, you cannot deduct those costs here.
-This would include something like paying a plumber to fix the bathroom in your deli, but not paying a plumber to install an additional sink in the bathroom.
+This would include expenses such as paying a plumber to fix the bathroom in your deli, but not paying a plumber to install an additional sink in the bathroom.

 Items such as technical manuals or small equipment that will need to be replaced every couple of years can also be deducted here.
-This line is something of a catchall and thus you should make an effort to ensure nothing very expensive ends up in this category.
+This line is something of a catchall, and therefore you should make an effort to ensure nothing very expensive ends up in this category.

 Taxes & Licenses

-Lines 21 – 23 are where you deduct the sales taxes you have paid as the seller of goods or services (however, if you collected these taxes directly from the buyer, those amounts must be included in gross receipts on line 1).
+On lines 21 through 23, input the sales taxes you have paid as the seller of goods or services (however, if you collected these taxes directly from the buyer, those amounts must be included in gross receipts on line 1).

 Other deductions that fall here include: